SophomoresAtCodepath/Flix2/README.md

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [x] List anything else that you can get done to improve the app functionality! (+1-3pts)
+1. Implement more practical constraint placements

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. How to differentiate the different type of constraints and when/where to use them.
+2. What are the ideal constraints to use in certain places?

 ## Video Walkthrough